jihbr/SIADS-699_PEFT-Testers/README.md

 ### ***Brandon and Pooja maybe here you could explain the specific steps needed for attaching the GPU

-### Cloning the Repository
+## Cloning the Repository in Vertex AI Workbench
-Once your Vertex AI Workbench environment is setup, the next step is to clone the repository.

-First click Open JupyterLab --> Then click the Git tab in the top left of your screen --> Within the Git tab click Clone a Repository --> In the space to enter remote repository url, enter: https://github.com/jihbr/SIADS-699_PEFT-Testers --> Next you will be prompted for your GitHub Username and Personal Access Token (PAT) --> After you enter this information the remote repository will be cloned to your Vertex AI Workbench Environment
+1. **Open JupyterLab**
+   Click the "Open JupyterLab" option in your Vertex AI Workbench interface.

+2. **Access Git Tab**
+   Click the Git tab in the top left navigation panel.

+3. **Clone Repository**
+   Within the Git tab, click "Clone a Repository".

+4. **Enter Repository URL**
+   In the dialog box, enter: https://github.com/jihbr/SIADS-699_PEFT-Testers

+5. **Authentication**
+You'll be prompted for your GitHub username and your Personal Access Token (PAT)

+6. **Completion**
+After successful authentication, the repository will be cloned to your Vertex AI Workbench environment.

 ## Repository Structure
 ```